digitranslab/jumpstart/docs/versioned_docs/version-2.61.0/widgets/overview.md

 </div>

 :::tip
-You can also use many other **[Keyboard Shortcuts](/docs/tutorial/keyboard-shortcuts)** in ToolJet to copy, cut, and paste components onto the canvas.
+You can also use many other **[Keyboard Shortcuts](/docs/tutorial/keyboard-shortcuts)** in JumpStart to copy, cut, and paste components onto the canvas.
 :::

 </div>